-- Create a research and policy agenda to advance the goal of increasing detection and screening to connect people to services based on suicide risk. - Expand resources to support health care practitioners and providers increase access and linkage to behavioral health services for people identified as needing such services.
-This strategy includes practitioners and providers in correctional settings. - Adopt the Zero Suicide Initiative within health and behavioral health care systems.
+- Create a research and policy agenda to advance the goal of increasing detection and screening to connect people to services based on suicide risk. - Expand resources to support health care practitioners and providers increase access and linkage to behavioral health services for people identified as needing such services. - Adopt the Zero Suicide Initiative within health care systems. - Increase standardized training in best practices in suicide risk assessment and management to health care practitioners and providers and enhance uniform suicide risk assessment and management in health care settings, in alignment with Joint Commission guidelines and the Zero Suicide Initiative.